saintsal/source.institute/docs/collaboration/remote.md

 If someone is completely stuck, call a "block" so all hands drop what they're doing and come to their support.
 Blocks are immediately followed by a 30-minute root cause session, so we can use the opportunity to improve for next time.

+### The Advice Method

+A simple rule to follow: if what you're doing affects someone else, get their advice first.
+After collecting everyone's advice, you might not be able to, or even be inclined to follow it.
+That's ok.
+Just make sure if you don't, you communicate back to them why you didn't.
+They then have a heads up and understand the context.

 ## Reject urgency
 It's disrupted when someone does something last-minute, and ends up pulling everyone into that last-minuteness.
 If this becomes a pattern, everyone gets caught up in the urgent instead of the important.
 But we can break these urgency habits, leaving us all in flow, working calmly while still seeing big results.